Shreeja-Natesh/fs_wise2122_pet_project/README.md

 10. Domain Specific Languages
    - what is it?
 It is languages created to support a particular set of tasks, as they are performed in a specific domain.
+   - Below is the snippet of Domain Specific language written in Groovy.
+   - This is used to run the Java application on Gradle.

 11. Functional Programming